marcopeg/clickpin/docs/ROADMAP.md

 # API

 https://api.clickpin.io

 Pure GraphQL API exposed via Hasura gateway, it puts together an Hasura instance with a custom server that is capable of handling webhooks, authenticated and public requests.

 - Basic setup:
-  - _ Hasura up and running on GitPod
   - Hasura up and running on Heroku
-  - _ Fastify based service running on GitPod
   - Automatic deploy towards Heroku on merge on master
   - Understands Auth0 authentication token
   - Validate Hasura's webhooks token
   - Talk back to Hasura via Apollo Client (no cache)
   - Fetchq workers in place
   - Schema Migrations
-    - _ Run migrations via CLI commands in GitPod
+    - \_ Run migrations via CLI commands in GitPod
-    - _ Run migrations at boot time based on ENV var (root node, if there are parallel instances only one should run migrations)
+    - \_ Run migrations at boot time based on ENV var (root node, if there are parallel instances only one should run migrations)
 - Features
   - On signup, push the user to users maintenance queue